infominer33/infominer33.github.io/_pages/index.md

 ## Support the Cause

 I would love to **Earn some Bitcoin**, but I will say that taking time out to work means that I have less time to create these valuable resources.
-Feel free to send a donation to support the cause.
+Feel free to send a donation and support the cause.

 [https://tippin.me/@infominer33](https://tippin.me/@infominer33)